-The following paper successfully uses TEQ Sheets, a Problem and Purpose Statement, and a Prospectus to build a careful argument about online life.
+The following paper successfully uses TEQ Sheets, a Purpose and Problem Statement, and a Prospectus to build a careful argument about online life.
 The paper focuses on ideas about identity.
 It argues that search engines, social networking sites, news sources, and other digital tools can narrow our thinking by filtering out information that does not agree with what we already think.
+Review the meaning of the "filter bubble," by watching Eli Pariser's TED Talk on the subject.
 The student's paper responds to the following question: